 Introduction to Azure Data Lake Storage Gen2 Preview

-Azure Data Lake Storage Gen2 Preview is a set of capabilities dedicated to big data analytics, built on top of Azure Blob storage.
+Azure Data Lake Storage Gen2 Preview is a set of capabilities dedicated to big data analytics, built into Azure Blob storage.
 It allows you to interface with your data using both file system and object storage paradigms.
-This makes Data Lake Storage Gen2 the only cloud-based multi-modal storage service, allowing you to extract analytics value from all of your data.
+The addition of Data Lake Storage Gen2 makes Azure Storage the only cloud-based multi-modal platform, allowing you to extract analytics value from all of your data.

-Data Lake Storage Gen2 features all qualities that are required for the full lifecycle of analytics data.
-This results from converging the capabilities of our two existing storage services.
-Features from Azure Data Lake Storage Gen1, such as file system semantics, file-level security and scale are combined with low-cost, tiered storage, high availability/disaster recovery capabilities and a large SDK/tooling ecosystem from Azure Blob storage.
-In Data Lake Storage Gen2, all the qualities of object storage remain while adding the advantages of a file system interface optimized for analytics workloads.
+Data Lake Storage Gen2 brings all the qualities that are required for the full lifecycle of analytics data to Azure Storage.
+It is the result of converging the capabilities of our two existing storage services, Azure Blob Storage and Azure Data Lake Storage Gen1.
+Features from Azure Data Lake Storage Gen1, such as file system semantics, file-level security and scale are combined with low-cost, tiered storage, high availability/disaster recovery capabilities from Azure Blob storage.

 Designed for enterprise big data analytics

-Data Lake Storage Gen2 is the foundational storage service for building enterprise data lakes (EDL) on Azure.
-Designed from the start to service multiple petabytes of information while sustaining hundreds of gigabits of throughput, Data Lake Storage Gen2 gives you an easy way to manage massive amounts of data.
+Data Lake Storage Gen2 makes Azure storage the foundation for building enterprise data lakes on Azure.
+Designed from the start to service multiple petabytes of information while sustaining hundreds of gigabits of throughput, Data Lake Storage Gen2 allows you to easily manage massive amounts of data.

 In the past, cloud-based analytics had to compromise in areas of performance, management, and security.
 Data Lake Storage Gen2 addresses each of these aspects in the following ways: